NE-/Learning_Notes/Languages/CPP/04_Loops.md

 # Break and Continue
 - Used to interrupt flow of the loop.
-  - Because of flow manipulation, many peopole recommend not using them; however, it's not bad practice but does require close monitoring!
+  - Because of flow manipulation, many people recommend not using them; however, it's not bad practice but does require close monitoring!
 - `break` breaks out of the statement and continues flow outside of the statement.
 - `continue` ends the current iteration and sends flow to the end of the loop.